apallier/testing-traductions/approche-test-automatique-conduite-par-contexte/chap-5.md

 > # Third: Explore the many ways to use tools!

-Les compétences et l'état d'esprit d'un testeur sont centrales dans l'utilisation responsable d'outils.
+Les compétences et l'état d'esprit d'un testeur sont centraux une l'utilisation responsable des outils.
 Cependant, lorsque nous disons ça, certaines personnes semblent penser que nous disons que les outils ne sont pas importants, ou que les testeurs "conduits par le contexte" détestent les outils.
 Rien ne peut être plus éloigné de la vérité.
 >
 > The skill set and the mindset of the individual tester are central to the responsible use of tools.
 When we say this, however, some people seem to hear us saying that tools are not important, or that context-driven testers hate tools.
 Nothing could be farther from the truth.